 \subsubsection{Reducibility}

-We will refer to the condition that a Cayley-Hamilton representation or a pseudorepresentation is \emph{reducible}.
+We will refer to the condition that a Cayley--Hamilton representation or a pseudorepresentation is \emph{reducible}.
 We also refer to the \emph{reducibility ideal} in rings receiving a pseudorepresentations.
 For these definitions, see \cite[\S4.2]{WWE4} or \cite[\S5.7]{WWE1}.
-The important case for this paper is that, if $(\rho, E, D:E\to A)$ is a Cayley-Hamilton representation where $E$ is the GMA associated to $(B,C,m)$, then the reducibility ideal of $D$ is the image of $m$.
+The important case for this paper is that, if $(\rho, E, D:E\to A)$ is a Cayley--Hamilton representation where $E$ is the GMA associated to $(B,C,m)$, then the reducibility ideal of $D$ is the image of $m$.
 There are also universal objects, denoted $\rho^\red$, etc.